edutms/nba-api_data/README.md

 Later, we will upload the extracted Dataframes to a MySQL database using the SQLAlchemy library, which allows us to import straight from Pandas.

+All packages and libraries needed are listed in the requirements.txt file, and the process is listed in the .ipynb file of this repository.